stevensolleder/HofUniversityCanteenData/README.md

 - `convertWeekToFormatedGermanString(week:Week):string`<br><br>

 ## Testing
 The library was tested manually.
-We could not find any bugs, but there still may be some.
+I could not find any bugs, but there still may be some.
 <br><br>

 ## Example